Hubber86/AutoLoadDATPlus/README.md

 Sample Feature: [457144.237, 31.739251728, 35.2061274014, ...]
 ==========================
 ```
+---

-🛠️ Developer Notes
+## 🛠 Developer Notes

-Built for datasets where latitude, longitude, and elevation are embedded as space-separated values.
+- Designed for datasets where latitude, longitude, and elevation are embedded as space-separated values.

-Auto-detects structure without needing headers or consistent tabs.
+- Automatically detects structure—no need for headers or consistent delimiters.

+---

 ## 🧑‍💻 Author

 Developed by [Prajwal Kalashetty](https://github.com/Hubber86)

+---

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 © 2025 Prajwal Kalashetty